-In addition to the key goal to grow EBIT around 10% in 2013, Lonza’s management has set a series of financial guidelines and targets:
+In addition to the key goal to grow revenues by around 5% and CORE EBIT around 10% in 2014, Lonza’s management has set a series of financial guidelines and targets:

 CORE Results as Defined by Lonza